MilkMGN/SpellingBeeLightupShoe/README.md

 # Magic Foot

-Firmware for Arduinos and Raspberry Pis being used in BMT's production of 25th Annual Putnam County Spelling Bee.
+Firmware for Arduinos and Raspberry Pis being used in a production of 25th Annual Putnam County Spelling Bee.

 This works using: